eXsio/nestedj/README.md

 NestedJ is a Java library that implements the NestedSet pattern with the help of JPA.

 ### Capabilities
-NestedJ can automate the insertion/moving/removing tree nodes.
+NestedJ can automate the insertion/moving/removing of tree nodes.
 It can also retrieve persisted Nodes as a flat or recursive Java structures / collections.

 ### Usage